 Located conveniently on campus, the Cal State East Bay Student Apartments/Suites are comfortable and affordable.
 Living in a community designed to meet the needs of students can help you in gaining the most from your university experience.

 The Pioneer Heights on-campus apartments and suites are spacious, attractive, and fully furnished.
-The apartments feature single (for upper division students) or double bedroom accommodations, a full kitchen, living and dining area and one or two bathrooms.
+The apartments feature single (for upper division students or students who are 21 or older) or double bedroom accommodations, a full kitchen, living and dining area and one or two bathrooms.
 The suites feature double bedroom accommodations, a kitchenette with refrigerator and microwave oven, a living and dining area and two bathrooms.
 High-speed Internet access and basic cable is included as part of the rent.
 Phone service is available in each unit.
-Computing labs, as well as study, exercise, laundry, and recreation rooms with television, billiard and ping-pong tables, are among the amenities.
+Study, laundry, and recreation rooms with television, billiard and ping-pong tables, are among the amenities with the Recreation and Wellness Center conveniently located across the street.
 Outdoors, you'll find lighted basketball courts, as well as barbecue and picnic areas.
 Convenient meal plans are required for all students living on campus making it easy to save time and have fun sharing a meal with friends.

 The Residential Life Program was developed as an integral part of your educational experience and provides a climate where the living atmosphere complements the educational mission of the university.
 Professional staff and trained student assistants work together to develop educational, cultural, social, leisure, and personal development programs that serve to enhance academic learning.